99th Airlift Squadron: Mission

 The squadron operates specially configured aircraft on Special Air Missions (SAM) directed by HQ USAF supporting the President, Vice President, and other US and foreign senior diplomats.
-Selectively manned aircrews are responsible for the detailed planning and execution of sensitive missions of national and international consequence.
+Sensitive missions of national and international consequence employ aircrews that are selectively chosen.
 The crew establishes direct coordination with numerous agencies to include Headquarters United States Air Force, embassies, and Congressional offices.
 Crews conduct these global missions isolated from normal supply and command and control structures.
 The aircrews accomplish Special Air Missions (SAM) into unfamiliar airfields, in all weather conditions, with 99.5% reliability and often while the world is literally watching.
 The crews obtain diplomatic clearances and coordinate all en route support requirements essential to mission accomplishment.

 Typical missions include supporting Congressional delegations sent to monitor election results in Haiti, shuttle diplomacy missions in the Balkans, missions flown in support of the 50th Anniversary of the United Nations, and the V-E and V-J Day celebrations.
 The 99th Airlift Squadron routinely conducts First Lady and Air Force Two missions and provides aircrew members to augment Air Force One missions.